- alwayson_ddl_executed -

 File Bytes Received/sec

-Amount of FILESTREAM data received by the secondary replica for the secondary database in the last second.
+Amount of FILESTREAM data received by the secondary replica for the

 Secondary replica